 Combinations are possible as well.
 These methods are all used at Chateau la Coste.

 The Irish art collector Paddy McKillen has changed the wine domain into a centre for modern art that opened its doors in 2011.

 Artists and architects are invited to get inspired by the location and make something on the spot.
 Among them are famous names like Ai Wei Wei, Frank Gehry, Yoko Ono, Richard Serra and Oscar Niemeyer.

-Even Bob Dylan had an exhibition in one of the pavillions.
-In my humble opinion, he can better stick to poetry and music but I guess famous names are crowd pullers.
+Even Bob Dylan had an exhibition in one of the pavilions.
+In my humble opinion, he can better stick to poetry and music but I guess famous names are crowd-pullers.